Data Protection Policy Löfbergs Ltd

 BACKGROUND AND AIMS

-Löfbergs Lila AB, 556290-7088, is one of Scandinavia’s largest family-owned coffee roasters.
+Löfbergs Ltd, is a UK subsidiary of one of Scandinavia’s largest family-owned coffee roasters.
 Löfbergs was established in 1906 by the brothers Anders, John and Josef Löfberg.
 In 1911, we began to roast our own coffee in Karlstad, Sweden.
 Today we are one of Scandinavia’s largest family-owned coffee roasters and produce the equivalent of close to ten million cups of coffee every day.
-In Sweden, company sales are managed by Löfbergs Lila AB.
-Production and logistics are managed by the sister companies Kaffehuset i Karlstad AB and Löfbergs Logistics AB.
+In Sweden, company sales are managed by Löfbergs Lila AB and in the UK by Löfbergs Ltd. Production and logistics are managed by the sister companies Kaffehuset i Karlstad AB and Löfbergs Logistics AB.
 The parent company for the coffee business is AB Anders Löfberg.

 We are pleased that you have found your way to our homepage and hope that you will find all the information you need.
 When you browse our website, we will be processing data that can be traced back to you.
 This also applies if you choose to contact us in any way, e.g. by filling out our contact form, by purchasing something from our web shop or by entering one of our competitions; we will be processing your personal data.
 For you to feel safe when visiting our website or when you share your personal data with us in other ways, we have created this data protection policy to help you understand how we handle your personal data.